Perseus333/Debloated-TypeRacer/README.md

-# Debloated-TypeRacer
+# TypeRacer Re-Imagined
-Typeracer is bloated no more
+Typeracer is bloated no more.